Tickets Tokyo

 Tokyo Skytree Architecture

-• The exterior of the tower is adorned with two illuminated panels that display images of cherry blossoms in bloom during the spring season.
+The exterior of the tower is adorned with two illuminated panels that display images at night and cherry blossoms in bloom during the spring season.

 The architectural style of Tokyo Skytree is modern and futuristic, with a design inspired by traditional Japanese structures such as pagodas and the ‘sorakazari’ decorative element used in Japanese shrines and temples.
 The tower's sleek, tapering form and steel lattice structure are also reminiscent of Tokyo's industrial past.
 The tower is also fitted with sophisticated lighting systems that illuminate the tower in various colours, creating a dazzling night-time display appreciated by the locals and tourists alike.